sudorandom/kmcd.dev/content/posts/2024/blog-update/index.md

 I've been keeping up a one-post-a-week cadence.
 This has started pretty well because I was in a hyper-productive mode and built up a fairly sizable backlog but I'm now in a less productive phase.
 Therefore, some weeks in the future may be "softer" than others and I may resort to link posts, commenting about recent events, and other lower-effort ways of getting more words onto the website.
 This post is one of the lower-effort posts since it doesn't require research!

 ## Importing mastodon posts
-Mastodon posts are automatically downloaded and re-hosted on this website, [here](/updates/).
+Mastodon posts are automatically downloaded and re-hosted on this website.
 This serves a few purposes:

 - At the bottom of every blog post, the corresponding mastodon post is referenced.
 I hope this will be a good way to point readers who want to make a comment on the article or to give me a thumbs up.
 - Allows me to reference Mastodon posts inside of blog posts (without relying on an external service or iframes).
 I haven't used this yet, but it may come in handy.